Zac Efron: Personal life

-Health issues
+Health problems

 Efron sought treatment in early 2013 after struggling with alcoholism and substance abuse.
 He has been sober since June 2013.
 In November 2013, Efron had to have his jaw wired shut after breaking it in a fall at home.
 He revealed in 2022 that he almost died during this incident, and that it was responsible for his facial swelling, apparent in a viral 2021 video for Bill Nye's Earth Day Musical.

 In December 2019, Efron contracted a serious and potentially life-threatening illness, a "form of typhoid or similar bacterial infection", while filming his adventure series Killing Zac Efron in Papua New Guinea.
 He was flown to St Andrews War Memorial Hospital in Brisbane, Australia, and was treated before flying back home on December 25.
 He recovered with little issue.

 Efron was a vegan for two years until 2022, when he began intermittent fasting, and reintroduced meat into his diet after undergoing a series of food sensitivity tests.

 In 2022, Efron opened up about his struggles with mental illnesses including insomnia, agoraphobia, and depression.
 He developed insomnia and depression after taking diuretics for a long period to prepare for his role in Baywatch.

+In August 2024, Efron was rushed to the hospital after being found unconscious in a swimming pool in Ibiza.
+According to TMZ, he was discovered by two villa employees who pulled him out of the water.
+The hospitalization was described as a "precautionary measure" and the incident as "minor".
+Efron aspirated a significant amount of water into his lungs and had x-rays taken to ensure his lungs were clear before being discharged the following day.